3mmasun/3mmasun.github.io/_posts/2020-06-08-one-year-mark.md

 What about test reports, progress tracking and reconcililing?
 It was all too manual and painful.
 We simply couldn't release fast enough to catch-up with the ever growing list.
 Release dates missed, relationships tensed.

-Some of these projects went to PRODUCTION eventually, but followed immediately by weeks if not month's of fire-fighting.
+Some of these projects went to PRODUCTION eventually, but followed immediately by days' if not weeks' of fire-fighting.
 Some, didn't make it and may never will.

 After history repeats itself again and again, I can't stop thinking: `Is this the best we can do?`.